Sulaiman-Dem/DeepFake-Hunter/README.md

 ---

-Important Note: This was run in google colab pro using A100 GPU.
+Important Note: This was run in Google Colab Pro using A100 GPU.

 ---